 A summary of mean sensory scores as influenced by the content of lerotse in the formulation is presented in Table 2, wherein it may be observed that increasing lerotse pulp relative to wheat bran content in the formulation positively influenced all cookie sensory parameters, with the formulation having the highest lerotse:bran ratio of 4.0 receiving the highest rating across all parameters.

-Cookie colour ratings ranged from 5.8 to 7.1, while sweetness and texture ratings ranged from 6.7 to 7.35 and 5.5 to 7.3, respectively, reflecting slight to moderate liking, with the formulation not containing lerotse pulp receiving the lowest ratings.
+Cookie color ratings ranged from 5.8 to 7.1, while sweetness and texture ratings ranged from 6.7 to 7.35 and 5.5 to 7.3, respectively, reflecting slight to moderate liking, with the formulation not containing lerotse pulp receiving the lowest ratings.
 For these parameters, however, no statistically significant difference was found as the lerotse:bran ratio increased, at P = .05 level of significance.

 Furthermore, results showed significant differences in both overall liking and aroma between the samples containing lerotse:bran ratios of 4.0 and 0.25, at P = .05 level of significance.
 It should be noted that the computed percentage of lerotse pulp relative to the total ingredients mass in the highest rated sample was 15%, but whether more could be incorporated would need further investigation including instrumental texture evaluation for confirmation.
-In a similar study employing melon peels, Ertaş & Aslan (2020) found that using 2.5% melon peel flour coupled with 1.25% melon seed flour gave the best general acceptability for cookies.
+In a similar study employing melon peels, Ertaş and Aslan (2020) found that using 2.5% melon peel flour coupled with 1.25% melon seed flour gave the best general acceptability for cookies.
 In contrast, Zarroug et al. (2021) found that increasing the amount of Tunisian Zizyphus lotus L. fruit in a cookie formulation reduced product acceptability as the fruit introduced unfavourable taste.